 Inclusive so everyone can use them safely, easily and with dignity.
 Responsive taking account of what people say they need and want.
 Flexible so different people can use them in different ways.
 Convenient so everyone can use them without too much effort or separation.
 Accommodating for all people, regardless of their age, gender, mobility, ethnicity or circumstances.
 Welcoming with no disabling barriers that might exclude some people.
 Realistic offering more than one solution to help balance everyone’s needs and recognising that one solution may not work for all.

-At the heart of all explanations is the quest for inclusion – to include as many people as possible in every design.
+At the heart of all explanations is the quest to include as many people as possible in every design.
 The list above has similarities with the classic 7 principles of universal design and the 8 goals.
 Barclays Bank also has a set of principles for inclusive design for the digital world.